nopnop2002/esp-idf-virtual-serial-link/README.md

 ```

 Data exceeding 64 bytes is divided and arrives at the other party.
+Here is an example of an NMEA message over 64 bytes.
 ```
 I (291393) MAIN: Wireless-->USB [$GPRMC,021613,A,3540.909988,N,13946.196413,E,16.3,25.3,050323,,,]
 I (291393) MAIN: Wireless-->USB [A*7A